 - Lightning offers far greater flexibility than Shaftal in medium maturity areas.
-It’s early growth out produces Shaftal through the winter yet it can continue to produce if moisture persists
+Lightning’s early growth out produces Shaftal through the winter, yet it can continue to produce if moisture persists.